Everyone Is Becoming A Publisher

-- Consider making them bold, and possibly even a color that matches your logo.
+- Make them bold, and possibly even a color that matches your logo.

 - Make them larger than the rest of your post’s copy, choosing Headline 2 or Headline 3 from your toolbar.

-- Keep It Short.
-Whenever possible, keep your blog posts shorter than longer.
-Even people who love you to pieces don’t always have the time to read your long blog posts.
+Every now and then, create shorter blog posts to see what your readers prefer.
+Even people who love you to pieces don’t always have the time to read long blog posts.
 If you find this challenging, then perhaps you could try: